rsksmart/devportal-1.0/rif/scheduler/index.md

 ---
 layout: rsk
-title: RIF Scheduler
+title: RIF Scheduler - A service for scheduling transactions
 ---

-<subtitle>A service for scheduling transactions</subtitle>

 The main motivation of this project is to build a reliable service that allows users to schedule RSK transactions that will be executed in the future by a third party.